VitorVilela7/SMW-SA1-Pack/readme.txt

 $3100-$31FF is internally used by my patch for general and caching purposes.

+$3200-$3425 is used by Arujus's more sprites patch!
-$3200-$36FF is free to use.
+$3426-$36FF is free to use.
 $3700-$377F is the Character Conversion DMA buffer.
 $3780-$37FF is the SA-1 stack.

-A detailed I-RAM map is included in iram.txt
+A detailed I-RAM map is included on docs\I-RAM.txt

 I-RAM is recommended to be used for RAM codes or as a place for storing data which is accessed many times, since it'll